chipsalliance/chisel/docs/src/appendix/faqs.md

 ### Why doesn't Chisel tell me which wires aren't connected?

 As of commit [c313e13](https://github.com/freechipsproject/chisel3/commit/c313e137d4e562ef20195312501840ceab8cbc6a) it can!
-Please visit the wiki page [Unconnected Wires](unconnected-wires) for details.
+Read more at [Unconnected Wires](../explanations/unconnected-wires) for details.

 ### What does `Reference ... is not fully initialized.` mean?